-Littler’s international offices span three continents – North America, South America and Europe – and include: Belgium, Canada, Colombia, Costa Rica, the Dominican Republic, El Salvador, France, Germany, Guatemala, Honduras, Italy, Mexico, the Netherlands, Nicaragua, Panama, Peru, Puerto Rico, the United Kingdom and Venezuela.
+Littler’s international offices span three continents – North America, South America and Europe – and include: Belgium, Canada, Colombia, Costa Rica, the Dominican Republic, El Salvador, France, Germany, Guatemala, Honduras, Italy, Mexico, the Netherlands, Nicaragua, Norway, Panama, Peru, Puerto Rico, the United Kingdom and Venezuela.
 The firm’s global capabilities also include a number of U.S.-based lawyers who are qualified practitioners in Australia, Brazil, China, Japan, New Zealand and South Africa, among other countries.
 They often work with leading attorneys in jurisdictions worldwide to provide clients global legal services with a single point of contact.

 We provide advice on international matters including: